discretize/discretize-guides/guides/what-should-i-play/index.md

 Outline:

 1. **META:** These builds perform best in a group.
 [Click here](/guides/meta-explained) to find more out about how and why the current fractal META works well.
 The META is designed to provide the fastest clear across all fractals.
-2. **Condi META:** These builds will perform best in 100CM, but will fall off in faster groups on other encounters [Click here](/guides/meta-explained) to find more out about how and why the current fractal META works well.
+2. **Condi META:** These builds will perfom best in 100CM, but will fall off in faster groups on other encounters [Click here](/guides/meta-explained) to find more out about how and why the current fractal META works well.
 3. **OFFMETA:** Builds in this category can substitute builds of the META category, but will provide worse performance in an optimal scenario.

 <Divider text="Meta builds"/>